 The 5G dilemma

-It would be easy to ignore the elephant in the room, the single-biggest thing weighing on Samsung's 2020 smartphone pricing: 5G and the Snapdragon 865.
+It would be easy to ignore the elephant in the room, the single-biggest thing weighing on Samsung's recent smartphone pricing: 5G and the Snapdragon 865.

-While 5G is certainly promising, right now it's hard to justify the added hardware cost that's built into it.
-Qualcomm charges the phone makers a lot of money for its top-of-the-line chip, and while some, like LG and OnePlus, have chosen to cut various corners to keep their flagships under $1000, Samsung leans into the reality.
+While 5G is certainly promising, right now, it's hard to justify the added hardware cost that's built into it.
+Qualcomm charges the phone makers a lot of money for its top-of-the-line chip, and while some, like OnePlus, have chosen to cut various corners to keep their flagships under $1000, Samsung leans into the reality.

 At the moment, the U.S. is in a transitional phase, with T-Mobile in the best position to show its strength.
 And in markets where it inherited Sprint's 2500Mhz-based 5G network, it's a great value proposition, but the vast majority of the cities where the company operates have slower-than-LTE 600Mhz 5G.